-Over the coming days and week’s it is crucial that we make our health and the health of others a priority.
+Over the coming months it is crucial that we make our health and the health of others a priority.
 During this Covid-19 outbreak it is our responsibility to protect ourselves and others and in doing so, respect the advice provided by the HSE and WHO, but also to understand the vital importance of our mental health.
 When isolated and lonely for any reason, people are more likely to develop anxiety, so promoting well-being during the COVID-19 pandemic should be a priority.

 Spending time outdoors, with adjustments to how space is used, is a sustainable, proven approach to preserving mental health.
 Congregating in groups is no longer allowed, but spending time outside can still be a safe, practical way to buffer the stress and anxiety of new extreme social distancing measures.

 Exploring Kilkenny can be a great escape from the confinements of home.
 Kilkenny offers so many beautiful walking trails across the stunning landscape and through the many picturesque towns and villages.

 The HSE has listed guidelines on how to enjoy the outdoors safely, so we can enjoy our beautiful county, yet still help flatten the curve if we all follow the social distance requirements.
 The Kilkenny countryside is vibrant with life and just waiting to be discovered.

 Let’s discover it responsibly!